Edinburgh Gardens Heritage Reviews, Plans and Studies

 A scan of the original report has been published by the City of Yarra.

-Rex Swanson Landscape Study 1987
+Rex Swanson Landscape Study 1987.
+However the text is not searchable.

 While the 2004 Lovell Chen Conservation Management Plan was equivocal about the heritage value of the former railway line, the earlier Swanson landscape study pulled no punches, opening with